shantoroy/shantoroy.github.io/_posts/2025-03-11-how-to-write-kubernetes-manifest-files.md

 ----------

-##  Step 3: Deploy the Application on Minikube
+##  Deploy the Application on Minikube

 1️⃣ **Start Minikube**